Referly/msfl/README.md

 [![Circle CI](https://circleci.com/gh/Referly/msfl.svg?style=svg)](https://circleci.com/gh/Referly/msfl)

+# MSFL

+The Mattermark Semantic Filter Language is a language for _filtering_ data.
+It allows users to construct filters on sets of data in a Venn diagram like fashion.
+More formally it allows the user to create subsets of data.

+MSFL is different than other languages - it is _not_ a query language.
+It has no notion of concepts like _order_, _limit_, _offset_, _group_by_, or _having_.

+It does support faceted filtering through a vocabulary added in 1.2 which allows the user to define filters on the hyperset of the data.
+(In the non-hyper case all of the extra dimensions are simplified to constants.)
+If you don't know what faceted filtering is or this sounds overwhelming, just ignore this bit.
+When you get to the point that you need faceted filtering in your application then this will seem second nature.

 # Ruby Gem for the Mattermark Semantic Filter Language

 Contains serializers and validators (and perhaps other) MSFL goodies